-A licensed tow truck must have markings on both sides of the tow truck that display the:
+A licensed tow truck must have markings on both sides that display the:

-- name, business address and telephone number of the licence or towing permit holder
+- Name, business, address, and telephone number of the licence or towing permit holder

-- classification of the tow truck
+- Classification of the tow truck

-- licence or permit number of the tow truck
+- Licence or permit number of the tow truck

-- Tow Truck Number.
+- Tow truck number.